 Caves and subterranean habitats, particularly in porous karst geology, are impacted by changes to water quality and land use in adjacent areas.
-The following table lists stresses affecting wildlife in caves and subterranean habitats, and conservation actions landowners and partners can take to address them.
+The following table lists stresses that generally affect wildlife in karst, caves and subterranean habitats, and conservation actions landowners and partners can take to address them.